yichaozeng/cophy_ABC/README.md

 For the user's information, some parameters are assigned a different name in the code: $\lambda_W$ - `exp_H`, $\epsilon_H$ - `mu_H_frac`, and $\epsilon_S$ - `mu_S_frac`.

 The tutorial provided here is the full procedure to estimate speciation rates from a given cophylogeny, using both the BLenD curve and tree sizes are summary statistics.
 This procedure is illustrated with a re-analysis of the cophylogenetic dataset from Van Dam et al. (2024).
-Our convergence analyses can be reproduced by applying this procedure to simulated cophylogenies whose true parameter values are known and using the BLenD curve the tree sizes alone as summary statistics.
+Our convergence analyses can be reproduced by applying this procedure to simulated cophylogenies whose true parameter values are known.

 ## Table of Contents
 - [Setup](#setup)